Valve Index

 The Valve Index is a discontinued virtual reality headset created and manufactured by Valve.
-Announced on April 30, 2019; the headset was released on June 28 of the same year.
+Announced on April 30, 2019, it was released on June 28 of the same year.
 The Index is a second-generation headset and the first to be fully manufactured by Valve.
 Half-Life: Alyx is bundled with the headset.
-In November 2025, Valve announced a successor called Steam Frame, scheduled for launch in early 2026.
+In November 2025, Valve announced a successor, the Steam Frame, scheduled for launch in early 2026.